hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part1.md

 data-local so the impact of the additional aggregation step is very small (well below 1 ms).

-We used a trivial aggregate function: counting.
+We used a trivial aggregate function: counting, in effect obtaining the events/second metric of the stream.
 It has minimal state (a single `long` number) and produces no garbage.
 For any given heap usage in gigabytes, such a small state per key implies the worst case for the garbage collector: a very large number of objects.
 GC overheads scale not with heap size, but object count.
-We also tested a variant that computes the same aggregate function, but uses a custom garbage-producing aggregate operation.
+We also tested a variant that computes the same aggregate function, but with a different implementation that produces garbage.

-We performed most of the testing on a single node since our focus was the effect of memory management on pipeline performance and network latency just adds noise into the picture.
-We did validate our key results on a three-node Amazon EC2 cluster.
+We performed most of the streaming benchmarks on a single node since our focus was the effect of memory management on pipeline performance and network latency just adds noise into the picture.
+We repeated some key tests on a three-node Amazon EC2 cluster to validate our prediction that cluster performance won't affect our conclusions.
+You can find a more detailed justification for this towards the end of [Part 2](/blog/2020/06/01/jdk-gc-benchmarks-part2).

+We excluded the Parallel collector from the results for streaming workloads because the latency spikes it introduces would be unacceptable in pretty much any real-life scenario.

 ### Scenario 1: Low Latency, Moderate State